wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
 V8.2: 01-Aug-2023 by wavemotion-dave
-* Major rework of the keyboard handler for improved visuals and emulation of the ADAM, MSX, MTX, PV-2000, Einstein, SC-3000 and more.
+* Complete rewrite of the keyboard handler for improved visuals, better emulation and universal handling across all emulated machines.
+* New keyboard graphics for ADAM, MSX (International and Japanese layouts), MTX and a simplified Alpha-Numeric keyboard useful for text adventures.
-* New global configuration handling - you can disable the showing of the BIOS screen at startup among other features.
+* New global configuration handling - you can disable the showing of the BIOS screen at startup, set your default MSX BIOS, hide emulator text, among other features.
 * Brighter main font for improved contrast.
-* New MSX BIOS roms can be optionally installed: cx5m.rom, hx-10.rom, hb-10.rom, fs-1300.rom
+* New MSX BIOS roms can be optionally installed: Panasonic cf-2700, Yamaha cx5m.rom, Toshiba hx-10.rom, Sony Hit-Bit hb-10.rom, National fs-1300.rom, Casio pv-7.rom
 * Other tweaks, fixes and improvements as time permitted.

 V8.1: 22-Jul-2023 by wavemotion-dave